jcejercito/company-info-parser/README.md

 ## Program Flow

 1. **Initialization**
-   The program starts by setting up required modules, reading the main Excel file (`CompanyInfo.xlsx`), and preparing logging for errors.
+   The program starts by setting up required modules and preparing logging for errors.

 2. **Region and City Traversal**
    - The parser visits each region and city, either by reading from the web or from cached data.